-7.9 Climate Impact
+7.9 Climate and Environment Impact

-7.9.1 This proposal will have positive benefits for supporting carbon sequestration by increasing the amount of carbon stored in the form of longer vegetation, shrubs and trees.
+7.9.1 This proposal will have positive benefits for supporting carbon sequestration by increasing the amount of carbon stored in the Council tree stock, by providing safeguards for their unnecessary removal and protection.
+It also commits the Council to support the continued replacement of its tree stock by planting at least one tree for every one felled, providing positive environmental benefits.